 SSP enhances emotional resilience.

 Through direct stimulation of the nervous system, SSP balances the body’s physiology.
 The protocol guides us back to a state of rest and digest where we have the space to regulate our emotions and impulse control.

 We’ll Be With You Every Step of the Way

 Before we start SSP, you’ll be invited to fill in some questionnaires.
 This helps us to get an idea how to best help you.
 Afterwards, your answers can also be used to see how you have improved with SSP over time.

-During the sessions, you’ll check in with your provider when you start.
-Or you might be asked how you have been doing.
+At the start of your session, you’ll check in with us first.
+You might be asked how you have been doing.
 We encourage you to keep track of how you are feeling throughout the sessions, before and after.
 And if you need any help, or have any questions, we’ll be with you every step of the way.

 After SSP, we’ll evaluate how you have improved.
 In order to consolidate your progress, you might be invited to repeat the SSP again three months after the first time.
 Throughout the whole process, you can continue any other form of therapy.
 If you are not currently doing any other form of therapy, you can always talk to us if anything might come up during the sessions.